Coronavirus emergency business support launched

 The scheme provides the lender with a government-backed guarantee, potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.

-- Up to a £5m facility: The maximum value of a facility provided under the scheme will be £5m, available on repayment terms of up to six years.
+- Facility of up to £5 million: The maximum value of a facility provided under the scheme will be £5 million, available on repayment terms of up to six years.

 - No guarantee fee for SMEs to access the scheme: This means no fees for smaller businesses.
-However, lenders will pay a fee to offer funding through the CBILS scheme**.
+However, lenders will pay a fee to offer funding through CBILS**.

 - Interest and fees paid by the Government for 12 months: The Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender fees, so smaller businesses will benefit – no upfront costs and lower initial repayments.